Learn about the upcoming cycle of TIMSS! Assess mathematics and science achievement at the fourth and eighth grades.

 Trends in International Mathematics and Science Study 2011

-Like its predecessors, TIMSS 2011 gathered information about the contexts for learning mathematics and science from participating students, their teachers, and their school principals, as well as data about the mathematics and science curricula in each country.
+Like its predecessors, the study gathered information about the contexts for learning mathematics and science from participating students, their teachers, and their school principals, as well as data about the mathematics and science curricula in each country.
+In this cycle, a number of new context questionnaire scales were developed to offer greater insights into home supports and school environments for teaching and learning.

 Participating education systems